Taiko2k/Tauon/docs/guide.md

 ### Quick Search

-1) Use LEFT and RIGHT keys to switch playlist containing the track you want to search for.
+1) Use LEFT and RIGHT keys to switch to the playlist containing the track you want to search for.
-2) Press the backslash key or Ctrl+F to open search box.
+2) Press the backslash key or Ctrl+F to open the search box.
 3) Type word fragments separated by spaces.

  - Use UP and DOWN keys to navigate any matching results.
 Press enter key to play selected track.
- - Press Shift+Enter to create a new playlist from any matching results
+ - Press Shift+Enter to create a new playlist of all matching results

+### Playlist Scrolling

+ - The playlist scroll bar is to the left of the playlist, hidden until moused over
+ - Click above or below the scroll bar to scroll quickly in that direction
+ - Right click anywhere in the scroll field to jump immediately to that location

 ### New Playlist from folder path fragment: